jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 ## What?
-Extends iTop with two factor authentication using authenticator apps (TOTP).
+This extension makes it possible for iTop users to login in a more secure way.
+After the traditional login with regular credentials, it requires a two factor code.
+Users get this TOTP code from their preferred authenticator app.

-Allows iTop administrators or people with rights to the Person class to enforce the use of a two factor code.
+The extension allows iTop administrators or users with modify rights on the Person class to enforce the use of a two factor code.
+Otherwise, the use of two factor authentication remains optional.

-Upon initial enforcement, users will be forced to set up their two factor authentication upon first log on with plain credentials.
+Upon enforcement, users will be required to set up their two factor authentication after logging in with their basic plain credentials.

 It should work with:
 * Authy
-* Authenticator extension for FireFox and Google Chrome
+* Authenticator extension for MS Edge, FireFox and Google Chrome
 * Google Authenticator
 * Microsoft Authenticator
 * any generic authenticator app